marsbard/grua/README.md

 Here the `registrator` container will be stacked after the `consul` container.
 You can also see that `registrator` is scheduled to start before several containers that depend on it.

+When unstacking or emptying the containers, the ordering is respected in reverse.
+In the example shown above, the `alfresco` container would be unstacked before the `registrator` container.

 #### Attributes relevant to `grua fill`